OCA/web/web_toggle/README.rst

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues <https://github.com/OCA/web/issues>`_.
+Bugs are tracked on `GitHub Issues <https://github.com/OCA/web/issues>.
 In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback

 Credits